 Short answer: yes.
 Longer answer: some cards are so good, they're capable of recording 4K video in your GoPro but will also give great performance in your phone.

-You'll see something like V90 or V60.
-The number refers to the write speed in megabytes per second.
-The higher the better, but for 4K video, you should aim for at least V30.
-The SD Association has recommendations for speeds you need for recording at different video resolutions.
+To record 4K video, you should aim for at least V30.
+The SD Association has recommendations for speeds you need for recording at different video resolutions:

 If there's no 'V' number, check the packaging or specifications to find out the write speed.
 Watch out because the biggest number is usually the read speed, not write.